Cosmicdty/Microbit-Group6-X1/README.md

-> Open this page at https://makecode.microbit.org/#editor
+> View this page at https://makecode.microbit.org/#editor

 ## You can view or edit this project